Wheel Throwing vs. Handbuilding: What’s the Difference?

 ❌ Requires patience and careful construction to avoid cracks or structural weaknesses

-Both techniques have their strengths, and the best choice depends on what you want to create.
+Both wheel throwing and handbuilding offer unique strengths—and the best choice really depends on your creative goals, personality, and what kind of pieces you want to make.

 Why Not Try Both?

-Many potters combine both techniques to get the best of both worlds!
-For example, you can throw a base on the wheel and add handbuilt elements to create a unique hybrid piece.
+Many potters (myself included!) combine both techniques to create truly unique pieces.
+For example, you can throw a basic form on the wheel and then:

 Join our Pottery Workshop and Try It Yourself!